pipefunc/pipefunc/paper/paper.md

 Existing workflow tools solve parts of this problem but typically demand that the user restructure their code or operate substantial infrastructure (see *State of the field*).

 `pipefunc` addresses this with a deliberately small conceptual surface: ordinary Python functions plus output names plus mapspecs.
-Crucially, the function bodies and signatures remain framework-agnostic—they accept and return plain Python objects and carry no framework-specific types.
-All orchestration metadata lives in a thin wrapper, applied either as the `@pipefunc` decorator or at pipeline-assembly time (`PipeFunc(func, ...)`), so existing functions can be used entirely untouched.
+Crucially, the function bodies and signatures remain framework-agnostic—they accept and return plain Python objects and carry no framework-specific types—because all orchestration metadata lives in a thin wrapper, applied either as the `@pipefunc` decorator or at pipeline-assembly time (`PipeFunc(func, ...)`).
-Code that already follows good engineering practice—small, pure functions with explicit inputs and outputs—can therefore be adopted into a pipeline without modification, remains unit-testable in isolation, and stays reusable outside the framework.
+Code that already follows good engineering practice—small, pure functions with explicit inputs and outputs—can therefore be adopted without modification, remains unit-testable in isolation, and stays reusable outside the framework.
 The same pipeline definition runs sequentially in a notebook, in parallel on a workstation, or on a SLURM [@yoo2003slurm] cluster, with results stored in pluggable backends (in-memory, file-based, or—via the optional Zarr [@zarr] integration—cloud-capable stores) and automatically reassembled into an `xarray.Dataset`.

 `pipefunc` is aimed at researchers who think in functions rather than in workflow-engine concepts: the cost of adopting it is a decorator per function, and the cost of leaving is deleting them.